A serious accident or death can change your life forever.

 Every catastrophic injury is different, but almost all cases have a common theme: they could have been prevented.
 These injuries are often caused by human error or recklessness.
 For instance, maybe a distracted driver hit into your vehicle, causing severe whiplash and chronic back pain.
 Or perhaps an employer failed to provide a safe work environment which contributed to your head injury.

 Thousands of American workers face these scenarios each year.
-If you or a loved one are in this predicament, it’s time to talk to an Atlanta catastrophic injury lawyer at the law firm of Gerber & Holder Workers’ Compensation Attorneys to learn your legal rights to workers’ compensation.
+If you or a loved one are in this predicament, it’s time to talk to an Atlanta catastrophic injury lawyer at the law firm of Gerber & Holder Workers’ Compensation Attorneys to learn about your legal rights to workers’ compensation.

 We can make sure you get the lifetime benefits you need in your case.